Contents: Removal ⇓ Installation ⇓

 2. Screw the new brake hose onto the rigid pipe with force 20 Nm.
 This tightening torque also applies to other rigid pipe connections.

-3. Install a new brake hose so that when the wheels are in the middle position, it sags without being twisted.
-Attach the brake hose to the bracket on the spring strut.
+3. Install the new brake hose so that when the wheels are in the middle position it hangs down without twisting.
+Secure the brake hose with a clamp to the mount on the shock absorber strut.

-4. Disc brakes: Screw the brake hose to the caliper with 2 new gaskets with force 30 Nm, while the pin on the joint must fit into the hole on the caliper.
+4. Disc brakes: Screw the brake hose to the caliper with 2 new with force gaskets 30 Nm, while the pin on the connection must enter the hole on the support.

-5. After installation with unloaded wheel (the car is raised) check that the hose follows all the movements of the wheel and does not rub anywhere.
+5. After installation with unloaded wheel (the car is lifted) check that the hose follows all the movements of the wheel and does not rub anywhere.

-Attention!
-Do not allow oil or gasoline to get on the brake hoses, do not varnish them or cover them with underbody protection mastic.
+Caution!
+Do not allow oil or petrol to come into contact with the brake hoses, do not varnish them or cover them with underbody protection mastic.

 6. Bleed the brake system, see Section Bleeding the brake system.